e1miran/Now-Playing-Serato/README.md

 ### Uninstallation

 The process for uninstalling the app is the same on both platforms.
 Simply delete the file or folder from the location to where you pasted it.
+Preferences will be retained in case you wish to re-install it.
+If you wish to remove those too, then will be in the standard place for your particular operating system (AppData for Windows, Library/Preferences for OS X, etc)

 ## Settings